Fall decorating is so much fun especially when you can keep it simple and on budget. Take a look at these 30+ DIY Fall decorating projects.

 Hydrangeas can be a beautiful fall flower, but if you haven’t exactly used your green thumb this year, a bunch of faux hydrangeas will do!
 Select a few in some autumn colors and make this pretty wreath to adorn a front door, window, or mirror.

-Colorful fallen leaves are everywhere and using them to make a few fabulous decorations just makes sense.
+Colorful fallen leaves are everywhere for fall decorating and using them to make a few fabulous decorations just makes sense.
 This mason jar chandelier becomes quite the conversation piece with the use of rope and leaves.

 An old book and some more of those wonderful fallen leaves are a perfect match when it comes to this easy, beautiful autumn banner.